-1. Minimum criteria
+2. Minimum criteria

 - a.
-Failure to fulfill the conditions of employment specified in the Statement of Expectations may result in the denial of promotion. - b.
-In addition, there are minimum expectations which, if not met, may affect a faculty member's evaluation for promotion.
-These minimum expectations are contained in the Collective Bargaining Agreement and include: - 1.
-Preparing for and meeting assigned classes/primary assignment; - 2.
-Conferring with and advising students; - 3.
-Holding office hours at least five hours per week on no fewer than three different days of the week; - 4.
-Evaluating students fairly and reporting promptly on their achievements; - 5.
-Participating in group deliberations which contribute to the growth and development of students and the University; and - 6.
-Accepting those reasonable duties assigned within the field of competence.
+Failure to fulfill the conditions of employment specified in the Statement of Expectations may result in the denial of tenure. - b.
+In addition, there are minimum expectations which, if not met, may affect a faculty member's evaluation for tenure.
+These minimum expectations are contained in the Collective Bargaining Agreement and include: - 1. preparing for and meeting assigned classes/primary assignment; - 2. conferring with and advising students; - 3. holding office hours at least five hours per week on no fewer than three different days of the week; - 4. evaluating students fairly and reporting promptly on their achievements; - 5. participating in group deliberations which contribute to the growth and development of students and the University; and - 6. accepting those reasonable duties assigned within the field of competence.